-5.9 Performance of the Board
+5.10 Performance of the Board

-The Board periodically considers its performance against its role and the Board Charter.
+The Board establishes and periodically considers its performance criteria against its role and the Board Charter and reviews its performance against those criteria at least annually.
 The Chair is responsible for ensuring these reviews are conducted.

-5.10 Relationship with Management
+5.11 Relationship with Management

 The Board recognises that all directors should have access to the CEO and senior management.
-Each director acknowledges that the division of responsibility between Board and management must be respected.
+Each director acknowledges that the division of responsibility between Board and management must be respected and will inform the Chair of interactions with senior management.
+The Board reviews its relationship with management annually.

-5.11 Independent Advice
+5.12 Independent Advice